crossedapex/minigrep/README.md

 To run the program from command line type $ cargo run <word to find> file.txt

-Program will count total lines and return the lines containing the searched word.
+Program will return the lines containing the searched word.